Tips on cooking the Tomahawk Steak

 If you want the steak to be more well done than medium, well… then God help you.

 - Pull the steaks out of the refrigerator and let them heat up close to room temperature.

-- Turn on the burner to one side of your grill, or heat your charcoal and put on one half of your grill.
-You’ll want the heat to be medium-high or possibly higher, depending on the size and type of your grill.
+- Turn on the burner to one side of your BBQ, or heat your charcoal and put on one half of your BBQ.
+You’ll want the heat to be medium-high or possibly higher, depending on the size and type of your BBQ.

 - Season the steaks with salt and pepper, coating thickly and evenly.
 Make sure to pat the seasoning into the meat, as a good portion will fall off during the grilling process.
 Also, the tomahawk is a thicker cut of meat, which can handle more seasoning than thinner cuts.